labyrinthinesecurity/magma/README.md

 Rince and repeat until the list of propositions is empty.

-#### Backup the recording folder!
+#### Backup the golden source!

-When you are done, you are strongly advised to make a copy of the recording directory using ***backup:recording***, this will save you the pain to start over the whole process should you erase ALLOWED.txt or BLOCKED.txt by mistake
+When you are done, you are strongly advised to make a copy of the golden source using ***backup:source***, this will save you the pain to start over the whole process should you erase ALLOWED.txt or BLOCKED.txt by mistake

 ```
-./magma --backup:recording --direction Inbound
+./magma --backup:source --direction Inbound
 ```

 ## What-if scenario